-Each class teacher is responsible for meeting the needs of their pupils in the classroom.
+Each class teacher is responsible for meeting the needs of all pupils in the classroom.
 This is done through a variety of different strategies:

-- Differentiated work, which is targeted to meet the needs of the individual child. - Differentiated questioning to engage all learners in the teaching input. - Small group support from the classroom teacher or a teaching assistant. - Use of visuals (signs and symbols) to support understanding and communication, e.g. communication in print/Makaton.

-- Use of concrete resources to support understanding, e.g. Numicon, Dienes, writing scaffolds - Use of dyslexia friendly resources, e.g. coloured overlays, coloured workbooks, alternative ways of recording, voice boxes etc. - Use of talking partners to enable oral rehearsal. - Adaptations to the classroom environment.
+- Differentiated work, which is targeted to meet the needs of the individual child. - Differentiated questioning to engage all learners in the teaching input. - Small group support from the classroom teacher or a teaching assistant. - Use of visuals (signs and symbols) to support understanding and communication, e.g. communication in print/Makaton. - Use of concrete resources to support understanding, e.g. Numicon, Dienes, writing scaffolds - Use of dyslexia friendly resources, e.g. coloured overlays, coloured workbooks, alternative ways of recording, voice boxes etc. - Use of talking partners to enable oral rehearsal. - Adaptations to the classroom environment.

 We do not withdraw/segregate children from the classroom/lesson, during learning time, to receive intervention from other members of staff.
 We ensure that each lesson is inclusive for all learners and adapt the learning and environment appropriately to ensure that this is possible.
+Any intervention a child requires is completed in the classroom (where possible), during learning time.